AlexandruSimandi/file-organiser/README.md

 Simple script that groups every file in the current dir based on type.

-Unknown types by this script are left unharmed
+Types unknown by this script are not moved.

 Run
 ```